open-pulse/OpenPulse/README.md

 After defining the FEM mesh for the model, you can plot the piping system geometry and run simulations such as modal analysis and harmonic analysis.
 It is possible to plot deformed shapes, frequency plots of acoustical and structural responses, stress fields and local stresses of desired sections.

 You can try it out now by running the tutorial on binder.

-## Documentation

-Access the Theory Reference for [Acoustic Gas Pulsation](https://www.overleaf.com/read/yxkdxvtpzgwd), [Structural Vibration](https://open-pulse.github.io/OpenPulse/doc/Theory_Structural.pdf), [Matrix Assembly Technique](https://www.overleaf.com/read/kzbbgbvpjjqc) and [Analysis Types].

-## Questions
-If you have any questions you can open a new issue with the tag 'question'.

-## Requirements

-    Python v.
-3.7.7
-    scipy
-    matplotlib
-    numpy
-    PyQt5
-    vtk

 ## Installing